 - Listen to the employee’s aspirations and desires around development and training.
 We’re betting that he’s going to bring up accent reduction training before you even mention it.
 As many calls as we get from employers about how to approach their team members about accents, we get twice as many calls from employees themselves.
 They want to know how they can master the local dialect and improve their communication and understanding with co-workers.
 It’s very likely that your employee has long wanted to pursue training to reduce his accent but hasn’t been sure how to bring it up with you.
 By initiating this conversation, you’re giving him an opening.

 - What if the topic of accent reduction doesn’t come up right away?
 You can gently raise the subject by saying something like this: “How is communication going with your co-workers?
-We know working in a new country is challenging, and the local accent here is different from what you’re used to, so is there anything we can do to help you?”
+We know working in a new country/region is challenging, and the local accent here is different from what you’re used to, so is there anything we can do to help you?”

 - Once you and the employee agree on the need for accent reduction, offer language training: “Would you be interested in some private, one-on-one accent lessons to help you better understand our crazy dialect?
 We can enroll you in corporate English lessons that focus on developing and understanding the U.S. accent and covering the phrases you use in your daily work interactions.”